Vyral/base-template/_posts/2019-08-29-what-are-the-incentives-to-owning-investment-property.md

 {% include pullquote.html %}

-If you haven’t considered owning investment property as an option, maybe now is the time—**doing so comes with some major benefits that can be a driver for a strong financial well-being for you and your family.** There are four benefits, in particular, that I’d like to go over with you now:
+If you haven’t considered owning investment property as an option, maybe now is the time—**doing so comes with some major benefits that can be a driver for strong financial well-being for you and your family.** There are four benefits, in particular, that I’d like to go over with you now:

 1. **Wealth.** Purchasing an investment property is great for wealth accumulation over time.
 Ultimately, you’ll own that property, and it’ll be an asset to your financial security.
 2. **Appreciation.** Though market fluctuation is a factor, the appreciation rate we tend to see year over year in California is 5%.
 Putting 20% down on, say, a $500,000 investment will actually yield a much higher ROI than that 5% appreciate rate would suggest. &nbsp;